ietf-teep/architecture/draft-ietf-teep-architecture.md

     removed or disabled.

-  - Device Administrator:  An entity that is responsible for administration of a device, which could be the device owner.
+  - Device Administrator:  An entity that is responsible for administration of a device, which could be the Device Owner.
 A Device Administrator has privileges on the device to install and remove Untrusted Applications and TAs, approve or reject Trust Anchors, and approve or reject TA developers, among possibly other privileges on the device.
 A Device Administrator can